 We’ve outlined a complete guide on how to bring your new best friend into the United States.

-How to Adopt a Foreign Rescue Dog
+Steps on How to Adopt a Foreign Rescue Dog

 1. Work with a reputable animal shelter or rescue.